osmond/garmin-dashboard-ajo/README.md

 # Garmin Dashboard AJO

-A self-hosted dashboard that syncs your Garmin stats to InfluxDB and visualizes them in a Next.js app.
+Personal Garmin data viewer that stores your stats in InfluxDB and shows them in a simple Next.js dashboard.
+These instructions assume you want to run the project just for yourself.

 ## Table of Contents